 I really enjoyed this surprising and varied collection of horror tales and thoughtful, thought-provoking poetry.
 The stories kept up a creeping tension that really gripped me, and I appreciated the moments of calm and optimism interspersed throughout that just about eased this reader's nerves after the preceding nerve-jangling tales.
 The weather and the ocean are often key components of the stories, and I loved how they added to the tension and the sense of scale of these tales.
 For me, many of the stories had a horror in common: that private inner voice which really can be just such a hindrance and an enemy.
 I loved each character grappling with theirs as they dealt with the past and their choices.
 The overall themes that clicked with me were of recognising yourself and holding true in hard times, and these are always important things to keep in mind.

 The Great Crusade that has taken humanity into the stars continues.
-The Emperor of mankind …
+The Emperor of mankind has handed the reins of …

 An excellent follow-up that builds carefully and expertly on the events of the first book, and manages to provide many satisfying moments while also leaving many tantalising threads to hopefully following in future books.
 The book also pays great service to the setting, bringing people, places and primarchs from the gim darkness of the display shelf to vivid, vibrant life.